weewx/weewx/README.md

 * Robust and hard-to-crash
 * Designed with the enthusiast in mind
 * Simple, easy to understand internal design that is easily extended (Python skills recommended)
-* Python 2 or Python 3
+* Python 3.7 or greater
-* Growing ecosystem of 3rd party extensions
+* Large ecosystem of 3rd party extensions
 * Internationalized language support
 * Localized date/time support
 * Support for US and metric units